sievins/record-wifi-speed/README.md

 ### Executable
 > You must have installed record-wifi-speed globally to run the executable.

-The command `rws/package` creates an executable called `record-wifi-speed.exe` in your current directory.
+The command `rws-package` creates an executable called `record-wifi-speed.exe` in your current directory.
 ```
 rws-package
 ./record-wifi-speed.exe <wifiName> <resultsDirectory>